🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 What are the types of consumer price index?

-The Consumer Price Index (CPI) measures changes over time in general price levels of goods and services that households purchase for their daily consumption needs.
-There are multiple types of CPIs constructed to represent different segments of the population and consumption patterns.
+There are types of CPIs constructed to represent different segments of the population and consumption patterns.

 What are the types of consumer price index?